data-apis/array-api/spec/API_specification/array_object.md

 -   **out**: _Optional\[ Tuple\[ Optional\[ int ], ... ] ]_

     -   array dimensions.
+The returned value must be `None` if and only if the rank of an array is unknown.
 An array dimension must be `None` if and only if a dimension is unknown.

 ```{note}
 For array libraries having graph-based computational models, array dimensions may be unknown due to data-dependent operations (e.g., boolean indexing; `A[:, B > 0]`) and thus cannot be statically resolved without knowing array contents.